maekawatoshiki/rucc/README.md

 $ cargo test
 ```

-After the test exited successfully, you can try rucc easily with ``./rucc.sh``!
+After the test exits successfully, you can try rucc easily with ``./rucc.sh``!

 ```sh
 $ # slow (use binary created by `cargo build`)